-So let us surmise for now the Zodiac left the scene at 9.56 pm.
-After three minutes walking the Zodiac would have arrived close to the intersection of Jackson and Maple, by 3712 Jackson Street, at 9.59 pm, supposedly where this encounter happened.
+So, let us surmise for now that the Zodiac left the scene at 9:56 pm.
+After about three minutes walking, the Zodiac Killer would have arrived close to the intersection of Jackson and Maple, by 3712 Jackson Street, at 9:59 pm - supposedly where this encounter happened.

 Donald Fouke stated that he saw a white male entering the stairwell to 3712 Jackson Street.
-Donald Fouke also received the dispatcher's call at 9.58 pm, while he and his rookie partner Eric Zelms were traveling northbound on Presidio Avenue, having just passed Washington Street.
-The journey time from this location is approximately 1 minute to 3712 Jackson Street,.meaning Donald Fouke would have arrived at 9.59 pm - the exact time the Zodiac would have been passing this location.
+Donald Fouke also received the dispatcher's call at 9:58 pm, while he and his rookie partner Eric Zelms were traveling northbound on Presidio Avenue, having just passed Washington Street.
+The journey time from this location is approximately 1 minute to 3712 Jackson Street, indicating that Donald Fouke would have arrived at 9:59 pm - the exact time the Zodiac would have been passing this location.

-So Zodiac's claim of this encounter holds up to the timeline, and bearing in mind Armond Pelissetti's claim that Fouke stated to him that he stopped somebody, it appears to corroborate Zodiac's claim that "two cops pulled a goof".
+So Zodiac's claim of this encounter holds up to the timeline - and bearing in mind Armond Pelissetti's claim that Donald Fouke stated to him that he stopped somebody, appears to corroborate Zodiac's claim that "two cops pulled a goof".